cockroachdb/docs/diagnostics-reporting.md

 ### SQL Query Statistics

-Each node of a CockroachDB cluster shares the following statistics about the SQL queries it has executed on a daily basis:
+Each node of a CockroachDB cluster shares the following statistics about the SQL queries it has executed on an hourly basis:

 {{site.data.alerts.callout_info}}No query results are shared, just the queries themselves, with all names and other strings scrubbed and replaced with underscores, and statistics about the queries.{{site.data.alerts.end}}